-- a.
-Does the Lead Agency provide any rate add-ons above the base rate? - [x] Yes.
-If yes, describe the add-ons, including what they are, who is eligible to receive the add-ons, and how often are they paid: Certificates for Children with Special Needs has an add-on of 25% above base rate.
-Accredited Center-based program certificates have an add-on of 25% above base rate.
-Accredited Licensed Family rates have an add-on of 12.5% above the base rate.

-b.
-Has the e Lead Agency chosen to implement tiered reimbursement or differential rates? [x] Yes [] No. Tiered or differential rates are not implemented. proces dentify below any tiered or differential rates, and, at a minimum, indicate the s and basis used for determining the tiered rates, including if the rates were based MRS or an ACF pre-approved alternative methodology.
-Check and describe all that i. [] Differential rate for non-traditional hours.
-Describe: ii. [x] Differential rate for children with special needs, as defined by the Lead Agency.
-Describe: Certificates for Children with Special Needs has an add-on of 25% above base rate. iii. [] Differential rate for infants and toddlers.
+Special neeus). a.
+Does th ne Lead Agency provide any rate add-ons above the base rate? add-on add-on add-on If yes, describe the add-ons, including what they are, who is eligible to receive the s, and how often are they paid: Certificates for Children with Special Needs has an of 25% above base rate.
+Accredited Center-based program certificates have an of 25% above base rate.
+Accredited Licensed Family rates have an add-on of 12.5% the base rate. \square No. b.
+Has the Lead Agency chosen to implement tiered reimbursement or differential rates? \boxtimes Yes. □ No. Tiered or differential rates are not implemented. process dentify below any tiered or differential rates, and, at a minimum, indicate the sand basis used for determining the tiered rates, including if the rates were based MRS or an ACF pre-approved alternative methodology.
+Check and describe all that i. \square Differential rate for non-traditional hours.
+Describe: Click or tap here to enter text. ii. \boxtimes Differential rate for children with special needs, as defined by the Lead Agency.
+Describe Certificates for Children with Special Needs has an add-on of 25% above base rate. iii. \square Differential rate for infants and toddlers.
 Note: Do not check if the Lead Agency has a different base rate for infants/toddlers with no separate bonus or add-on.
-Describe: iv. [] Differential rate for school-age programs.
+Describe: Click or tap here to enter text. iv. \square Differential rate for school-age programs.
 Note: Do not check if the Lead Agency has a different base rate for school-age children with no separate bonus or add-on.
-Describe: V. [x] Differential rate for higher quality, as defined by the Lead Agency.
+Describe: Click or tap here to enter text.
+V. ☑ Differential rate for higher quality, as defined by the Lead Agency.
 Describe: Accredited Center-based program certificates have an add-on of 25% above base rate.
-Accredited Licensed Family rates have an add-on of 12.5% above the base rate vi. [x] Other differential rates or tiered rates.
+Accredited Licensed Family rates have an add-on of 12.5% above the base rate vi. ☑ Other differential rates or tiered rates.
 For example, differential rates for geographic area or for type of provider.
-Describe: The Connecticut subsidy rates are regional with five regions and different weekly full-time, full-time plus, half-time and quarter time rates in East, North Central, Northwest, South Central, and Southwest regions and by age groups: Infant/Toddler, Preschool, and School Age groups. vii.
+Describe: The Connecticut subsidy rates are regional with five regions and different weekly full-time, full-time plus, half-time and quarter time rates in East, North Central, Northwest, South Central, and Southwest regions and by age groups: Infant/Toddler, Preschool, and School Age groups.

+- vii.
 If applicable, describe any additional add-on rates that you have besides those identified above.
-Licensed family child care providers and unlicensed relative provider can receive a 3% incentive for obtaining an associate's degree in early childhood education. private he Lead Agency reduce provider payments if the price the provider charges to e-pay families not participating in CCDF is below the Lead Agency's established nt rate? payme .
-If yes, describe: The Care 4 Kids program pays the providers the lower of the two nt rates.
-For example, if the provider's rates are lower than the subsidy established nt rate, Care 4 Kids will pay the provider's lower rate. [] No.
+Click or tap here to enter text. - c.
+Does the Lead Agency reduce provider payments if the price the provider charges to private-pay families not participating in CCDF is below the Lead Agency's established payment rate?